marionettejs/backbone.marionette/docs/marionette.region.md

 MyApp.mainRegion.show(myView, {forceShow: true});
 ```

-NOTE: When using `preventDestroy: true` you must be careful to cleanup your old views
+NOTE: When using `forceShow: true` you must be careful to cleanup your old views
 manually to prevent memory leaks.

 ### `reset` A Region